zapta/i2c_adapter/docs/index.rst

 Installation
 ============

-The package is available from PyPi at https://pypi.org/project/i2c-adapter and can be installed using pip:
+The Python API package is available from PyPi at https://pypi.org/project/i2c-adapter and can be installed on your computer using pip:

 .. code-block:: shell